Generic Name: Vincristine sulfate

 FOR INTRAVENOUS USE ONLY – FATAL IF GIVEN BY OTHER ROUTES.

-See WARNINGS section for the treatment of patients given intrathecal Vincristine Sulfate Injection, USP.
+See OVERDOSAGE section for the treatment of patients given intrathecal Vincristine Sulfate Injection, USP.

 Vincristine Sulfate Injection, USP is the salt of an alkaloid obtained from a common flowering herb, the periwinkle plant (Vinca rosea Linn).
 Originally known as leurocristine, it has also been referred to as LCR and VCR.